sola-st/wasm-r3/README.md

 - ffmpeg

 Output of the metric will be written in [evaluation/metrics.json](evaluation/metrics.json) file.
-Output of the original metric is checked in [evaluation/expected_metrics.json](evaluation/expected_metrics.json).
+Output of the original metric is checked in at [evaluation/expected_metrics.json](evaluation/expected_metrics.json).

 Output of the individual reduction will be written inside directory [evaluation/benchmarks/\<test>\/]().
 For example, here is what [evaluation/benchmarks/commanderkeen/](evaluation/benchmarks/commanderkeen/). would look like: